-Young talented Spanish chef Omar Allibhoy is creating a buzz within the UK food scene and at the age of 29 already has much to celebrate.
+Young talented Spanish chef Omar Allibhoy is creating a buzz within the UK food scene and already has much to celebrate.
 Omar is the owner of the critically acclaimed Tapas Revolution in Westfield London and Bluewater, Kent.
 He is also the Executive Chef at London’s renowned El Pirata Detapas, which was featured in Gordon Ramsay’s Best Restaurant.
 Known for his culinary skills in traditional Spanish cuisine, Omar’s food has been described as ‘exquisite’ and ‘authentic’.

 Omar’s simple food and flair for Spanish cuisine has awarded him recognition within the industry by winning last year’s Caterer and Hotelkeeper’s Acorn Award for ‘Rising Star’.
 In addition, the London Lifestyle Awards shortlisted Tapas Revolution for ‘Best Restaurant.
 When he’s not in his kitchen, Omar can be found on popular television programmes including, This Morning, Masterchef, Perfect, Drop Down Menu, and Saturday Cookbook.